Meet Our contributors.

 Kayla Bashe is a disabled queer badass from the New York area.
 Their poetry has appeared in Strange Horizons, Liminality Magazine, and various zines, and their short fiction has appeared in the Outliers of Science Fiction anthology, as well as Solarpunk Press, Mirror Dance edited by Megan Arkenberg, and The Future Fire.
 They are also the author of several queer romance/speculative fiction novellas.

-Read Kayla’s fairy tale: Acorn Kate
+Read Kayla’s story: Acorn Kate

 Robin Cedar’s work has appeared in Blue Mesa Review, Front Porch Journal, Crab Fat Magazine, Leveler, The Fem, and elsewhere.
 Her poetry has been nominated for the Best of the Net and selected for limited-run chapbook projects.
 She received her MFA in poetry from Oregon State University and served as poetry editor and social media manager to its lit mag, 45th Parallel.
 She is a reader for Lemon Star Magazine, a lit mag dedicated to underrepresented undergraduate writers.
 She teaches English Composition and writing in Corvallis, Oregon.

-Read Robin’s fairy tale: Mermaids
+Read Robin’s story: Mermaids